 - Failure to inform patient of foreseeable risks

 - Incision errors

 - Wrong-side surgery

 - Wrong surgical procedure

 To bring a successful action for surgical malpractice that leads to full compensation for the injured patient, your legal team must prove several elements.
 Building the case requires legal and financial resources, which Dillon & Findley provides:

 - Negligence – For the surgical team to be at fault, someone must have performed below the standard of care that a patient has the right to expect.
 Proof requires fact-finding and authoritative analysis of those facts.
 Dillon & Findley conducts detailed investigations, interviews witnesses and examines medical records.
 Our knowledgeable surgical error and hospital negligence lawyers consult with highly qualified experts in the field to construct a compelling argument for surgical negligence.

 - Damage – A surgical error is not compensable unless it caused harm to the patient.
 We consult the best available medical professionals to explain in detail the link between the improper care and the harm to the patient.

 - Extent of damage – A patient’s settlement or jury award should compensate for the full extent of the patient’s suffering.
 Surgical errors can lead to permanent disability or require multiple procedures to correct.
 Our attorneys have a solid record of success maximizing the potential compensation for our clients when there is any indication of long-term disability due to a medical or surgical error.

 From our office in Anchorage, Dillon & Findley serves all of Alaska.
-We offer a free initial consultation for all legal issues.
 For surgical malpractice cases, our firm advances all litigation costs.
 You do not pay our attorney’s fees unless the case resolves favorably.
 Our office is located in downtown Anchorage near the U.S. District Court, Alaska Supreme Court and Alaska Superior Court.